Recap: Justice League Unlimited S 2 E 13 Epilogue

 - Book Ends: The episode ends with Terry flying past a floating police car, mirroring the opening scene of the first episode of Batman: The Animated Series, "On Leather Wings".

 - Broken Pedestal: it's mentioned in Return of the Joker that Terry saw his life as Batman as a way to atone for his delinquent past.
 Here Terry now thinks that the whole legacy thing is a curse, and blames it all on Bruce.

-- Calling the Old Man Out: Terry fantasizes about chewing Bruce out when he still believes Bruce overwrote his DNA and manipulated his entire life to make Terry become Batman.
+- Calling the Old Man Out: Terry fantasizes about chewing Bruce out when he still believes Bruce overwrote his DNA and manipulated his life to make Terry become Batman.